 The Takeaway

 A debt buyer vs. collector plays a different role when it comes to debt, but they are both parties you might encounter if you’re way past due on payments.
 Debt buyers purchase debt from lenders, often for pennies on the dollar.
-Meanwhile, debt collectors can take a number of steps in an effort to collect owed debt on a company’s behalf, including reporting that debt to the credit bureaus.
+Debt collectors, however, can take a number of steps in an effort to collect owed debt on a company’s behalf, including reporting that debt to the credit bureaus.
+To avoid encountering either of these, consider ways to manage your debt more effectively.

 SoFi Loan Products